ammar-tanwar/bloglearnbay/posts/how-to-make-a-rewarding-career-in-the-energy-oil-and-gas-domain-as-a-data-scientist.md

 " style="width:100%" class="img"/>

-### Based on Skills
+### • Based on Skills

 The salary you get depends heavily on the skills you have earned in a field.
 Let's look at how much you can make.

-- Data scientists with Python knowledge can expect around 10.2 Lakh rupees yearly.
+- Data scientists with Python knowledge can expect around 10.2 Lakh rupees yearly..

 - Knowledge of data science and big data in the oil and gas industry can increase their income by 26%.

 - SAS users are paid 9.1 to 10.8 Lakhs per year, while SPSS Professionals are paid 7.3 Lakhs per year.

 - Machine Learning engineers' salaries in India start at around Rs 3 to 5 Lakhs and can rise to Rs 16 Lakhs as the industry progresses.

 - Professionals with artificial intelligence knowledge can expect Rs 5 to 6 lakhs.

 ## The future of data science in the energy oil and gas industry